-The right way to gift a car this holiday season
+The right way to gift a car

 Gifting someone with a car is a strong move.
 Toss one of those big red bows on it, and you’ve officially won the day.
 But while a car is a great present, it can be an unwanted hassle for you and your recipient if you’re not prepared.